All Episodes

 For example, there's nothing immoral about it.

-Look, the Democrat Party today, if you want the Democrat Party actually sees same-sex marriage as a way to turn out voters.
+Look, the Democrat Party today, if you want, the Democrat Party actually sees same-sex marriage as a way to turn out voters.

-Now the Obama record won't work to turn out voters.
+Now, the Obama record won't work to turn out voters.

-That because largely of Democrat policies, and yet they're now making a big that's a state of the coup address is going to be all about inequality, which they are going to try to equate with poverty.
+You got 48 million Americans, almost 50 million, on food stamps because largely of Democrat policies, and yet they're now making a big state of the coup address is going to be all about inequality, which they are going to try to equate with poverty.

 And poverty is not the result of inequality.

-And so they're going to take the number of people on in economic hard times, put that in this whole mix of inequality, and uh and income inequality, and they're once again to exploit the poor and the disadvantaged.
+And so they're going to take the number of people in economic hard times, put that in this whole mix of inequality and income inequality.

 It has nothing to do with music.